Ansari-Muskan01/PowerBI/Introduction.md

 **What is ETL?**

-**ETL stands for Extract → Transform → Load.**
+**ETL stands for Extract → Transform → Load.**<br>
-ETL is a data integration process in which data is extracted from different sources, transformed or cleaned, and then loaded into the target system.
+ETL is a data integration process in which data is extracted from different sources, transformed or cleaned, and then loaded into the target system.<br>

 ETL Process